 - 1. Promoting residential and commercial development in locations which will support and reinforce the roles of Principal Towns and Key Settlements; - 2.
 Providing high quality, affordable accommodation that promotes diversity in the residential market; - 3.
-Ensuring the removal and remediation of dereliction by promoting the re-use of under used and previously developed land and buildings; - 4.
+Ensuring the removal of dereliction by promoting the reuse of under used and derelict land and buildings; - 4.
 Promoting large scale regeneration schemes in the Principal Town of Aberdare and in the Key Settlements of Mountain Ash, Ferndale and Treorchy; - 5.
 Promoting accessibility by securing investment in new roads, public transport improvements, walking and cycling; - 6.
-Encouraging a strong, diverse economy which supports traditional employment and promotes new forms of employment in the leisure and tourism sectors; - 7.
-Protecting the cultural identity of the Strategy Area by protecting historic built heritage and the natural environment, - 8.
-Promoting and enhancing transport infrastructure services to support growth and investment, and - 9.
-Reducing daily out commuting by private car and promoting sustainable forms of travel.
+Encouraging a strong, diverse economy which supports traditional employment and promotes new form of employment in the leisure and tourism sectors; - 7.
+Protecting the cultural identity of the Strategy Area by protecting built heritage and the natural environment, and - 8.
+Promoting and enhancing transport infrastructure services to support growth and investment.

-- 4.26 The Northern Strategy Area has suffered significant decline since the widespread closure of the collieries in the South Wales Coalfield in the mid 1980's.
+- 4.27.
+The Northern Strategy Area has suffered significant decline since the wide spread closure of the collieries in the South Wales Coalfield in the mid 1980's.
 The Strategy Area has suffered from high indices of deprivation, unemployment, dereliction, loss of services and inevitably depopulation.
-A poor internal road network, low house building rates and a lack of meaningful inward investment have exacerbated the situation. - 4.27 The Strategy Area does however, have a strong sense of community pride, many towns and villages with fine architectural history and a spectacular landscape that rivals that of the adjoining Brecon Beacons National Park. - 4.28 The LDP will provide a policy framework that seeks to secure regeneration and create sustainable communities in the Northern Strategy Area.
-Through the provision of new housing, employment opportunities, improvements in accessibility and the implementation of large-scale regeneration proposals the Council will seek to halt depopulation and the process of decline. - 4.29 The Council recognises that achieving the requirements of this policy at all times may be difficult.
+A poor internal road network, low house building rates and a lack of meaningful inward investment have exacerbated the situation. - 4.28.
+The Strategy Area does however, have a strong sense of community pride, many towns and villages with fine architectural history and a spectacular landscape that rivals that of the adjoining Brecon Beacons National Park. - 4.29.
+The LDP will provide a policy framework that seeks to secure regeneration and create sustainable communities in the Northern Strategy Area.
+Through the provision of new housing, employment opportunities, improvements in accessibility and the implementation of large-scale regeneration proposals the Council will seek to halt depopulation and the process of decline. - 4.30.
+The Council recognises that achieving the requirements of this policy at all times may be difficult.
 Decisions over priorities will be made on the basis of evidence of need and an assessment of all material considerations.